getify/foi-lang/formalization-work/Foi-Specification.md

   (`Effect.Sys.Log% ...`) or handle (`Effect.Sys.Log ~<* ...`) these
   kinds explicitly, or reference them in `:Effects(...)`; declaration is rejected because the ambient set is fixed by the runtime.
+- **`Effect.Sys.Fatal.*`** is the sub-root for conditions the language raises rather than a program naming them at a perform site (§6.13.5).
+It sits under `Sys` on the same admission terms, and prefix-match makes `Effect.Sys.Fatal ~<*` a handler for every fatal condition in a region without enumerating them.

 **Reserved-root leaf rejection.** `deft Effect.User`, `deft Effect.Host`, and `deft Effect.Sys` (bare top segment, no further